bluerogue251/DBSubsetter/README.md

 _Support large datasets_: designed for stability when handling large datasets.

+_Non-intrusive_: connections to the origin database are read-only.
+Connections to the
+                 target database require only DML write permissions.

 _Deterministic_: identical inputs yield identical outputs.

 _Do one thing well_: a tiny codebase focused exclusively on core subsetting features.